Gordon Hyatt: Other activities

 As a result of his CBS films encouraging historical preservation in New York City, Hyatt was elected as secretary of the Municipal Art Society from 1973 to 1982.
 While serving, he traveled on the 1976 Landmarks Special train to Washington, D.C. along with Jacqueline Kennedy Onassis, writer Brendan Gill, and several hundred protesters who successfully demonstrated in support of the Landmarks Law, which the Supreme Court subsequently upheld, defeating the plans of a developer who wanted to demolish Grand Central Terminal.

 In 1980, Hyatt was appointed to the Art Commission of the City of New York by mayor Ed Koch.
 While on the commission, he initiated a major restoration of the Governor's Room in New York City Hall.
 After completing his term, he served as president and as secretary of the Associates of the Art Commission.

 As project director celebrating the 150th Anniversary of the publication of Moby-Dick, Hyatt produced a gala benefit at Ozawa Hall at Tanglewood on October 13, 2001, hosted by Peter Jennings and featuring Sam Waterston, Ossie Davis, Fritz Weaver, Tina Packer and Edward Herrmann performing excerpts from the novel.
-For the Nathaniel Hawthorne bicentennial celebrations in 2004, Hyatt produced Hawthorne Revisited, a collection of essays covering Hawthorne's life, career and literary reputation.
+For the Nathaniel Hawthorne bicentennial celebrations in 2004, Hyatt compiled Hawthorne Revisited, a collection of essays covering Hawthorne's life, career and literary reputation.
 He also directed a Hawthorne exhibition at the Lenox Library and produced "Hawthorne Revisited'" on October 9, 2004, which was a gala at Ozawa Hall featuring Mike Wallace, Jane Fonda, David Strathairn and Marisa Tomei.

 In October 2012, Hyatt conceived and produced "Celebrating Moby-Dick," a South Street Seaport Museum benefit performance featuring actors Matthew Broderick, Jonathan Epstein and John Douglas Thompson representing characters in Herman Melville's novel with narration by author and historian Nathaniel Philbrick.

 Hyatt served on the Chesterwood Council, an organization dedicated to the preservation of Chesterwood, the estate and studio of American sculptor Daniel Chester French.
 At Chesterwood, he produced the 75th anniversary celebration of the Lincoln Memorial, with a Tanglewood concert presenting Aaron Copland's Lincoln Portrait.
 Hyatt also serves along with his wife Carole as a board member of Shakespeare & Company, a theatre company located in Lenox, Massachusetts.